M31-Capital/Investment_Theses/english/Huddle01.md

 WebRTC is the infrastructure backbone for any sort of communication application we use today.

 Here is a [list of applications](https://www.webrtcworld.com/webrtc-list.aspx) that leverage WebRTC infrastructure.
-You will notice there are over
+You will notice there are over 150 applications that leverage WebRTC, and this link isn't exhasutive.

 The Problem with WebRTC is that it cannot scale because it uses a P2P mesh network.